Pioneers down Gem City 12-0

-Ryan Sleeman made his last game with the Western Nebraska Pioneers a memorable one as the 6-foot-2 pitcher from West Valley Junior College helped the Pioneer pitching staff toss a 2-hitter in earning a 12-0 win over the Gem City Bison Monday night at Oregon Trail Park Stadium.
+Ryan Sleeman made his last game with the Western Nebraska Pioneers a memorable one as the 6-foot-2 pitcher from West Valley Junior College helped the Pioneers pitching staff toss a 2-hitter in earning a 12-0 win over the Gem City Bison Monday, June 13, at Oregon Trail Park Stadium.

 “The bats were alive and everyone was hitting the bat real well,” Sleeman said.
 “I did my best job on the mound today and felt like the boys getting all those runs helped me today.”